Professor Emeritus of Computer Science

 Working towards a Common Model of Cognition that provides a community consensus concerning the structures and processes that must be part of a complete cognitive architecture.

 Reflecting on the nature and structure of computing.
-The recently completed book On Computing: The Fourth Great Scientific Domain, which is expected out from MIT Press this Fall (2012), proposes the computing sciences to be on a par with the physical life and social sciences, while introducing a relational approach to understanding computing and its connections with these other domains.
+The book On Computing: The Fourth Great Scientific Domain (MIT Press, 2012) proposes that the computing sciences are on a par with the physical, life and social sciences, while introducing a relational approach to understanding computing, its structure, and its connections with these other domains.